 Today's life scientists need to have advanced High Performance Computing (HPC) facilities at their disposal.
-For that reason, and commissioned by NBIC, SURFsara places powerful computer clusters at the local sites of interested universities and academic hospitals.
+For that reason SURFsara places powerful computer clusters at the local sites of interested universities and academic hospitals.
 These clusters can then be used for experiments.
 Together with the user community, we take care of support.

 For some scientific disciplines, such as high-energy physics and quantum chemistry, High Performance Computing (HPC) is part of the standard toolkit.
 For other scientific disciplines, for example the Life Sciences, this is not yet the case.
 Yet, HPC can be of big interest here as well.

 To outsiders, HPC and especially Grid technology may seem daunting.
 With the Life Science Grid project, SURFsara aims to close the gap between the Life Sciences and HPC facilities.
 Accordingly, computer clusters are deployed at various locations throughout the Netherlands.
 We maintain these clusters from a distance, allowing users to fully focus on their research.